STRAT 14 QUICK MOUNT $195.95 SHOP

 1. Remove and discard the B String (or G) (or both if you ordered a double bender) from your guitar.
 You will need a new string for the extra length.
 A gauge of .012 or .013 is recommended for B string.
 For use as a G bender, a .016, .017 or .018 plain is recommended, the lighter the better for comfortable action.

-2. You will need small Phillips and flat blade screw drivers for this step: Make sure your intonation is already set on the string you wish to bend, measure or mark where the saddle rests, then remove the saddle adjustment screw from your bridge saddle and try not to lose the little spring.
+2. You will need a small flat blade screw driver for this step: Make sure your intonation is already set on the string you wish to bend, measure or mark where the saddle rests, then remove the saddle intonation adjustment screw from your bridge saddle and try not to lose the little spring.
 If using as a G bender, do not use a wound string, as it will saw into the top of your bridge.

 5. Once you've replaced your bridge saddle with the new screws, using the tiny hex wrench that came with your guitar, remove the saddle height adjustment screws one at a time and wrap them with two or three layers of the enclosed white Teflon tape and replace them to their previous position.
 This will keep the screws from vibrating out of place, since there will be less down-pressure on the saddle now.